-JW/AC/CW

-QSEC WINTER PLANNING UPDATE 2022/23 (22)113 Mr Keith Jones provided the Winter Planning 2022/23 Update including an overview of the quality metrics which identify some of the challenges being experienced and the initiatives to help improve the patient experience within the Urgent and Emergency Care (UEC) system.
-Some of the key challenges include the acuity of patients presenting to the UEC, an aging population, workforce challenges and ambulatory handover delays due to pressures.
+WINTER PLANNING UPDATE 2022/23

+Mr Keith Jones provided the Winter Planning 2022/23 Update, including an overview of the quality metrics which identify certain of the challenges being experienced and the initiatives to help improve the patient experience within the Urgent and Emergency Care (UEC) system.

+Examples of the key challenges include the acuity of patients presenting to the UEC, an aging population, workforce challenges and ambulance handover delays due to pressures.
 Mr Jones provided an update on the Directorate Harms dashboard which will be a useful tool to monitor and report high level quality metrics.

 Members were pleased to note the initiatives underway to support improving patient experience such as the newly established Patient Experience Group, new seating at A&E at Glangwili Hospital and bottled water and hot meals available for patients in waiting areas.

 Referring to the UEC associated incidents, Ms Lewis queried the update that 'No medication errors have been reported in Glangwili Hospital and Withybush Hospital for 5 months', which would be impressive if accurate.
 Members noted the incredible work undertaken by teams in medicines management and the support from the pharmacy team in the Emergency Department.
-It was noted however that there has been an error on the slideset and medication errors, in low numbers, have been reported during this period.
-Referring to the comment within the slide set, 'by normal standards, the association between ambulance delays and diagnosed pressure damage would not be considered statistically significant', Mrs Hardisty enquired whether the Health Board collates information on whether the long delays are increasing pressure damage for patients and Ms Steele updated Members that analysis work is underway by the Quality Assurance Team on all pressure damage reported on admission and whether this is due to the ambulance delays or while receiving care in the community.
-Mrs Hardisty also raised whether the harms dashboard reporting gives the impression that there is an Emergency Department in Prince Philip Hospital with the data heading 'Emergency Services PPH'.
+It was noted however that there has been an error on the slide set and medication errors, albeit in low numbers, have been reported during this period.

+Referring to the comment within the slide set, 'by normal standards, the association between ambulance delays and diagnosed pressure damage would not be considered statistically significant', Mrs Hardisty enquired whether the Health Board collates information on whether long delays are increasing pressure damage for patients and Ms Cathie Steele advised that analysis work is underway by the Quality Assurance Team on all pressure damage reported on admission and whether this is due to ambulance delays or while receiving care in the community.

+Mrs Hardisty also queried whether the harms dashboard reporting gives the impression that there is an Emergency Department in Prince Philip Hospital with the data heading 'Emergency Services PPH'.
 Acknowledging this valid point, Mr Jones explained that this was not the intention, with the dashboard aiming to collate data from across the sites to reflect upon the winter planning position, and to support actions underway to mitigate the risks and identify themes and trends.
 The inclusion of Emergency Services at PPH will highlight the challenges at the MIU in PPH.
-Mr Jones also raised that the dashboard has highlighted that recent data has presented an increase in positive feedback, which doesn't reflect expectations due to the system pressures.
+Mr Jones also raised that the dashboard has highlighted a recent increase in positive feedback, which does not reflect expectations due to the system pressures.

-With regards to the update provided on the number of reported patient falls within ED's and AMAU's, Mr Paul Newman requested assurance that the internal audit report on Falls is feeding in to the work underway on the data and analysis and Mr Jones confirmed this is the case.
+With regards to the update provided on the number of reported patient falls within the Emergency Departments and Acute Medical Assessment Unit's, Mr Paul Newman requested assurance that the internal audit report on Falls is feeding in to the work underway on the data and analysis, and Mr Jones confirmed this is the case.

-Mr Newman also requested an update on 'Y Lolfa' Alternative Care Unit and whether there are any improvements with patient flow or early learning opportunities to share.
-Mr Jones noted that there has been early signs of improvements in discharge and patient flow, however as the Unit is in very early stages of operation, it will require further time to ascertain benefits or whether adjustments are required.
+Mr Newman also requested an update on 'Y Lolfa' Alternative Care Unit and whether there are any improvements in terms of patient flow or early learning opportunities to share.
+Mr Jones noted that there has been early signs of improvements in discharge and patient flow; however, as the Unit is in the very early stages of operation, it will require further time to ascertain benefits or whether adjustments are required.